Modern Slavery Act Statement

 Training

 Modern slavery training is mandatory for all members of senior management and other employees responsible for functions where the risk of exposure to modern slavery and human trafficking is considered to be higher.
-Refresher training is required on a periodic basis for existing employees, with a quarterly review of new starters and internal promotions to ensure the register of employees required to complete the training is up to date.
+Refresher training is required on a periodic basis for existing employees, with a quarterly review of new starters in addition to internal promotions and job changes to ensure the register of employees required to complete the training is up to date.

-The Group plans to extend modern slavery training further to cover more of the Group’s employees.
+The Group extends the coverage of modern slavery training further, as appropriate, to include more of the Group’s employees in order to ensure awareness of modern slavery is high.
 We continue to monitor the completion of training by each relevant employee in relation to modern slavery as a key performance indicator in relation to our compliance with Modern Slavery Act provisions.

 Conclusion